Post three of three, in section For Teachers

 Once you can see the metaphorical nature of the subjective aspect of experience, you can notice how you are always just a human being hanging out in the present moment.

-You can become aware of how even when you are connecting to visions, ideas, energies, delusions or anything else that is emerging in your experience, you are still physically in your body and mind in this moment in time.
+You can become aware of how even when you are connecting to visions, ideas, energies, or anything else that is emerging in your experience, you are still physically in your body and mind in this moment in time.
+You can still breathe and ground, staying connected to the body and how it feels.

-It’s worth saying that there is a risk that connecting to the body can make someone feel worse, if the levels and types of information they are parsing through their body are too much for the body to handle or if there is a lot of trauma in the body.
+It’s worth saying that there is a risk that connecting to the body can make someone feel worse if the levels and types of information they are parsing through their body are too much for the body to handle or if there is a lot of trauma in the body.
 They may be dissociated from the body for good reason.

 The body also picks up on the subconscious and implicit energies that are present so it’s not good to force the body to be present if it feels unsafe in the container that it is currently in.